 An increased focus on grid resiliency along with the proliferation of Distributed Energy Resources (DER)—such as solar and wind—has made microgrids a very attractive alternative to the traditional centralized grid system.
 Before diving in deeper, though, let’s take a look at what differentiates microgrids from the traditional grid system.

 Microgrids are small collections of loads controlled locally by a limited number of DERs, as opposed to large centralized power systems—which are operated and controlled from a centralized authority.
 Large centralized power systems maintain system stability through top down control and the aggregated inertia of the system.

 The proliferation of DERs like wind and solar have made the grid model system complicated to control from a centralized authority.
 Microgrids can help to simplify this problem by breaking it up into discrete components, which can then be controlled as a microgrid independent of the larger grid.

 In this sense, microgrids work to improve grid resiliency by reducing the impact of faults to finite areas on the grid.
 Microgrids allow faults to be isolated on one section—without impacting the ability of other surrounding microgrids—to keep operations up and running.
 For this reason, ongrid/offgrid microgrids are extremely valuable, especially for critical power systems.

 Microgrid energy storage allows operators to actively balance energy on the grid by alternately injecting and absorbing excess power.
 The method and speed for how the power balance is controlled is the key to microgrid stability.

-At Dynapower, all of our power conditioning systems (PCS) can quickly and reliably respond to frequency and voltage deviations to improve microgrid stability.
+At Dynapower, all of our power conversion systems (PCS) can quickly and reliably respond to frequency and voltage deviations to improve microgrid stability.

 We have years of experience in reliable islanded (offgrid) operation, as well.
 Our industry-leading speed of response maintains microgrid voltage and frequency while minimizing deviations through various microgrid conditions.